Voice Lesson Policies for Private Students

 If I miss a lesson for any reason, I will give the student as much notice as possible and will make-up the lesson.
 In the event a make-up is not possible, a credit will remain on the student’s account equal to the lesson rate.

-If you wish to withdraw from lessons, first discuss this with your director.
-If after contacting them you still wish to withdraw, you must notify me in writing at least 5 days before the next lesson or payment is expected.
+If a student wishes to terminate lessons, they should first discuss this with their choir director.
+If after contacting them they still wish to terminate, the student must notify me in writing at least 5 days before the next lesson.

 A lesson materials fee of $20 will be applied for new students, who will be supplied the following items: